 The ASK programme also provides advice to students at an earlier age, with resources to support students in KS3, to help spark an interest in the apprenticeship pathway and give them more time to consider the wide variety of apprenticeship options available to them.

-To request support, schools and colleges can complete the form here and we will be in contact to discuss the options.
+To request support, schools and colleges in Sussex can email us at firstname.lastname@example.org and we will be in contact to discuss the options.